-These are the absolute BEST buttermilk pancakes!
-Perfectly soft, fluffy and moist.
+These are the absolute BEST buttermilk pancakes made from scratch!
+Perfectly soft, fluffy with golden crisp edges.
 Taste amazing topped with butter, syrup and fresh berries!

 Table of Contents

-The nice thing about them is it’s easy to double the recipe and then freeze half for those mornings you don’t feel like cooking, alternate them with this oatmeal pancakes recipe or banana pancakes recipe and you have breakfast covered for the week.
-Pancakes warm up quickly in the microwave or toaster for about 30 seconds.
+The nice thing about them is it’s easy to double the recipe and then freeze half for those mornings you don’t feel like cooking.
+Alternate them with this oatmeal pancakes recipe or banana pancakes recipe and you have breakfast covered for the week.

 You may not have buttermilk on hand, but you can make your own buttermilk and everything else should be in your pantry.

 Find the full printable recipe with measurements below.

 - Butter: I use unsalted to be able to control the amount of salt in these buttermilk pancakes.

 - Flour: I use all-purpose.
 Learn how to measure flour without a scale for amazing results every time.